syrsly/AutoHotKey-Examples/README.md

 A collection of AutoHotKey scripts for generic purposes or educational material.

+This collection includes autoclickers, which may or may not be used for cheating in video games.
+I do not condone cheating in MMORPGs and other competitive games, but autoclickers are not an unfair advantage.
+You should assume that all players are using such tools when they could benefit from those tools.

 Easy Setup
 =======
 Install AutoHotKey if you have not already.
 Save script files to a destination of your choosing on your computer.
 Double-click a script file to run it.
 Most scripts use Esc or Escape key to close or deactivate.